ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ### Custom Gauss-Newton-Nyström PCG (customJac.py)

-#### Extension of pyeit.eit.jac.JAC: Inherits and extends functionality from PyEIT’s standard Jacobian-based solver.
+Extension of pyeit.eit.jac.JAC (see https://github.com/eitcom/pyEIT) : Inherits and extends functionality from PyEIT’s standard Jacobian-based solver.
 Uses CG method instead of LU.
 Has the option to construct a randomized nyström preconditioner on the fly and solve the subproblem with Nyström-PCG.
 The function iside is called gn_custom() (Gauss-Newton-custom) since the authors use gn().

 ````
 # .... simulate EIT conductivity (see script eit_preconditioned.py/eit_non_preconditioned.py)